What Are Secured and Unsecured Loans?

 The right choice of finance depends on your circumstances.
 If you’re unsure of what’s the best deal for you, business finance specialists, like our team at Millbrook, can guide you towards the most beneficial outcome.
 Large corporations, SMEs, and businesses just starting, all require finance for varying purposes.
 Depending on your circumstances and requirements, a secured or unsecured loan may be the best choice.

-Advantages of Secured Loans
+Advantages of secured loans

-• Increased available capital - As you’re providing a security, there is less risk for the lender, so they will offer more capital.
+• Increased available capital - as you’re providing a security, there is less risk for the lender, so they will offer more capital.
 This is the most effective finance product if you’re borrowing funds to purchase a property, for example.

-• Bad credit considered - The security you put down decreases the risk for the lender, which means they will consider applicants who don’t have high credit scores.
+• Bad credit considered - the security you put down decreases the risk for the lender, which means they will consider applicants who don’t have high credit scores.

-Advantages of Unsecured Loans
+Advantages of unsecured loans

 • Access to funds within 8 hours - Obtaining approval for an unsecured loan is typically a quick and simple process compared to secured loans.
 As you don’t have to own a property, there is no evaluation required, only a credit check.